The Pre-Alpine Express is a scenic train route connecting Lucerne and St. Gallen in Switzerland.

 As this scenic train ride is named after them, I did some googling and found some nice little facts for you about the Pre-Alps.
 This might help you manage your expectations and get you excited about what you can see on the way.

 The Pre-Alps (or Voralpen) are the foothills that transition from the higher Alps and the lower lands.
 As the Alps are a vast mountain range, the Pre-Alps range from France, through Switzerland to Germany, Austria, Slovenia, and Italy.

-Pre-Alpine Express train from Luzern to St. Gallen
+Pre-Alpine Express train from Lucerne to St. Gallen

-Half way through the journey, you even cross Lake Zurich which gives you amazing lake side views on both sides of the train.
+Halfway through the journey, you even cross Lake Zurich which gives you amazing lakeside views on both sides of the train.
 After the Obersee, things get dark around you as you pass through several long tunnels.
 But things brighten up quickly as you come out at the other end.

 As you nearly approach St. Gallen, you pass a couple of bigger and smaller bridges which is exciting to see.
 Those stone arches under the train complete the idea of this scenic train ride in Switzerland.

-Departure from Luzern
+Departure from Lucerne

-The train leaves Luzern Central Station from platform 2.
+The train leaves Lucerne Central Station from platform 2.
 This is behind platform 3 in the main hall and as we came from track 17, it was quite the walk for us.
 Running late, we speed walked over to the train, boarding the train as the conductor blew his whistle.

 Trains of the Voralpen Express

 As we rushed to the train, I could just snap a few pics of the locomotive and the exterior of the carriage.
-We quickly found our first class seats and settled in.
+We quickly found our first-class seats and settled in.
 I immediately loved the cute cozy interior of the Voralpen Express.

 Comfortable plush seats, bright windows, framed by grandma-style curtains, what is not to love?!
-It was not busy at all, so for us it was easy to switch sides as we meandered through the pre-Alps of Switzerland.
+It was not busy at all, so for us, it was easy to switch sides as we meandered through the pre-Alps of Switzerland.
 But even if your carriage would be completely booked, the carriages were bright and spacious, so you could easily look out the windows.

-Scenery on the Pre-Alpine Express train route
+The scenery on the Pre-Alpine Express train route

 Things to do in St. Gallen Switzerland

-Now, in all honestly, the Pre-Alpine Express train ride surprised me with her beauty and was a fantastic introduction to the lower Alps region of Switzerland.
+Now, in all honesty, the Pre-Alpine Express train ride surprised me with her beauty and was a fantastic introduction to the lower Alps region of Switzerland.
 At first, it was only a way to reach the city of St. Gallen, but now I truly believe it is an attraction on its own.

-However, there does lie a treasure waiting at the end of the this scenic train ride: St. Gallen.
+However, there does lie a treasure waiting at the end of this scenic train ride: St. Gallen.